lizaodawn/IMMARKUS-wiki-clone/02-Uploading-Images.md

  If you have already used IMMARKUS, the folder with which you last worked will be displayed next to **Open New Folder** (in **Figure 5** above, the folder "Ming illustrative map")

 4. You will see a popup window asking "Let site edit files?"
 Click **Edit files** to allow IMMARKUS to edit the files in the selected folder.

+NOTE: limit your image size to 10 MB to ensure IMMARKUS can open them.
+If you are working with images above 10 MB, we recommend converting them to lower quality images for your work in IMMARKUS.